Podman vs Docker: Why 2026 Might Be the Year Developers Finally Move On From Docker?

 For companies undergoing security audits, Podman is becoming the default recommendation.

-2. Podman Natively Supports Pods (Like Kubernetes).
+Podman Natively Supports Pods (Like Kubernetes)

 Docker containers run individually.
 Podman supports pods, meaning multiple containers can run under a single shared namespace, similar to Kubernetes Pod behaviour.

-3. Podman CLI Is Docker-compatible.
+Podman CLI Is Docker-Compatible

-You can run Docker commands… in Podman.
+This is the twist of the decade: you can run Docker commands in Podman.
 The syntax is almost identical.

 docker run → podman run